andrewten45/CRUD-Buster/README.md

 ## Intuitive record application focused on backend functionality

-[new description]
+### Description
 In general, applications using CRUD features may lack a functional and intuitive UI.
 CRUD-Buster aims to solve both of these problems through use of the PHP language and testing.

+### Tests
-Testing results are outputted into the /tests folder
+Testing the DB ensures it functions propery when the app is implemented.
+Results are exported into the /sql-test folder